 - Input: Material (physical or data) sent to process for action

-- Process: Action placed on the material inputted that must be performed to satisfy the customer’s requirement.
+- Process: Action placed on the material to satisfy the customer’s requirement.
 This is where the action happens.

 - Output: Resulting transformed material from the process per the customer’s requirement